rubyaustralia/rubyconfau-2013-cfp/hiro_asari-jruby_workshop/README.md

 1. JRuby overview: installation, getting started
 1. Java and Ruby integration: loading and calling libraries
 1. JRuby on Rails: building and deploying
+1. JRuby for fun and more fun: Minecraft plugin with [Purugin](https://github.com/enebo/Purugin)
 1. JRuby debugging: finding problems

 Attendees should have a Java VM installed (Java 6 or higher) and have